President and Chief Executive Officer

 Nicholson serves on the board of the Hillsborough County Bar Foundation, where he is past president.
 He also serves on the boards of the Tampa Bay History Center and the University Club of Tampa.

 Pickles joined Tampa Electric in March 2018 as director of Big Bend Power Station and later also added Engineering and Project Management to his responsibilities.
+Most recently, he served as vice president of Energy Supply.

-Pickles joined Emera in 2001 and has progressed through numerous engineering and leadership roles within both Nova Scotia Power, where he was senior director of Plant Operations, and Emera Energy, where he was most recently vice president of Operations.
+Pickles joined Emera in 2001 and has progressed through numerous engineering and leadership roles within both Nova Scotia Power, where he was senior director of Plant Operations, and Emera Energy, where he was vice president of Operations.

 Pickles has a degree in chemical engineering from Dalhousie University.
 He serves as a member of the Generation Council for the Electric Power Research Institute (EPRI).